smeznar/ontology-completion-with-graph-learners/README.md

 TBA: slika z rezultati

-link prediction benchmark (5-fold cross-validation) can be ran by using the command from the src directory:
+link prediction benchmark (5-fold cross-validation) can be run by using the command from the src directory:
 ```
 python link_prediction.py --method {method} --dataset {data set} --format {format} --out {out}
 ```
 where _{method}_ is the baseline used, _{dataset}_ is the directory of the dataset, _{format}_ is the format type of the dataset, and _{out}_ is the directory where the results will be stored.
-We suggest path ``results/{filname}.txt`` for the _{out}_ argument, especially when the docker image is used.
+We suggest path ``results/{filname}.txt`` for the _{out}_ argument, especially when the Docker image is used.

-If you are using the docker image, the command should have the following form:
+If you are using the Docker image, the command should have the following form:
 ```
 sudo docker run -v $(pwd):/app --rm link-analysis src/link_prediction.py --method {method} --dataset {data set} --format {format} --out {out}
 ```
-Note that ``-v $(pwd):/app`` in this command makes the folder of the repository (with all the code and data) visible to the docker image.
-Examples of command for docker can be found inside the ``src/benchmark.sh`` file.
+Note that ``-v $(pwd):/app`` in this command makes the folder of the repository (with all the code and data) visible to the Docker image.
+Examples of command for Docker can be found inside the ``src/benchmark.sh`` file.

 By default, the following settings can be used:
 - **_{method}_**: _Adamic_, _Jaccard_, _Preferential_, _SNoRe_, _node2vec_, _Spectral_, _TransE_,